Best Projector Screens for Living Rooms: Our Top Picks

 Check current price on Amazon.

-Projector Screen 72 Inch Foldable Portable
+Projector Screen 72 Inch 16:9

 Check current price on Amazon.

-Silver Ticket Products STR Series 92-Inch Fixed Frame Screen
+Silver Ticket Products STR Series 92 Inch Fixed Frame Screen

 Check current price on Amazon.